sirkitree/sirkitree.github.com/_posts/2006-12-10-macbook-pro.md

 layout : post
 title : "Macbook Pro"
 created : 1165777710
-permalink : /content/macbook-pro
+permalink : /blog/macbook-pro
-categories : []
+categories : ["blog"]
 ---
 <img src="/files/medium_macbookpro.jpg" title="macbook pro" style="float:right" />I purchased a new Macbook Pro, 15" with 1G RAM and 256VRAM ATI Graphics and it is incredible!
 Not only does everything look so much better then windoze, but the operating system is just so much better.